 Recent Developments

 In recent years, the perceptions and interests of Turkey and Pakistan have started to converge on a number of regional issues.
-However, there have been areas of divergence as well, such as their respective policies on Afghanistan and their relations with other regional powers
+However, there have been areas of divergence as well, such as their respective policies on Afghanistan and their relations with other regional powers2

 High-level visits and agreements

 The two countries have seen frequent exchanges of high-level visits, which have served to strengthen their relationship.
-A landmark achievement was the creation of a Joint Ministerial Commission in the 1970s, which facilitated cooperation in various fields
+A landmark achievement was the creation of a Joint Ministerial Commission in the 1970s, which facilitated cooperation in various fields6

 Challenges and divergences

 Despite the strong ties, there have been moments of strain, particularly regarding the policies of each country towards regional issues like Afghanistan.
-Turkey's secularist approach, following its establishment as a Republic, contrasted with Pakistan's Islamic ideology, but these ideological differences have not hampered their bilateral relations
+Turkey's secularist approach, following its establishment as a Republic, contrasted with Pakistan's Islamic ideology, but these ideological differences have not hampered their bilateral relations2

 Conclusion

 The history of Pakistan-Turkey relations is characterized by mutual respect, cooperation, and shared cultural and religious ties.
-While there have been challenges and differences in policy, the overall relationship has remained strong and continues to develop in various spheres, including military, economic, and cultural exchanges
+While there have been challenges and differences in policy, the overall relationship has remained strong and continues to develop in various spheres, including military, economic, and cultural exchanges1

 2